tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/overview.md

 # Local Development Environment Set up

 This tutorial walks through setting up a local development environment for Adobe Experience Manager (AEM) using the AEM as a Cloud Service SDK.
-Included are the development tooling required to develop, build and compile AEM Projects, as well as local runtimes allowing developers to quickly validate new features locally before deploying them to AEM as a Cloud Service via Adobe Cloud Manager.
+Included are the development tooling required to develop, build and compile AEM Projects, as well as local run times allowing developers to quickly validate new features locally before deploying them to AEM as a Cloud Service via Adobe Cloud Manager.

 ![AEM as a Cloud Service Local Development Environment Technology Stack](./assets/overview/aem-sdk-technology-stack.png)